justvmexit/simple-vm/README.md

 # Simple VM
-A simple virtual machine written in C++ using it's own low level language with high level features like sleep, etc.
+A simple virtual machine written in C++ using it's own low level language with high level features from host machine like Sleep, etc.

 # Language
 I have written a simple assembly like language called `Simple Virtual Emulation` and file extension is `.svm` which contains a few high level instructions.